Hints on Preparing for the 100 Mile Walk

 Race Walking began as an ultra-long distance sport in the eigthteenth and nineteenth centuries and still maintains a great following in Europe.
-Easily the most famous event in the world was the Paris to Strasbourg walk (320 mile 3 day event) which has now become the Paris to Colmar (close to Strasbourg).
-This event is over a distance of 520km and is generally won in around the 60 hour mark.
-Other events are the Roubiax (France) 28 hour walk in which many European countries enter teams, the Lugano (Italy) 100 km and the London-to-Brighton (53 mile) event.
-On top of this, most countries have an active Centurion Club which offers life-long membership for all sub-24 hour 100 mile finishers.
+Easily the most famous event in the world was the Paris to Strasbourg walk (320 mile 3 day event) which has been rebadged as the Paris to Alsace and in 2015 was raced over a distance 426.5km for men and 321.5km for women.
+The fact that it is generally won in well under 60 hours gives you some idea of just how good the top ultra distance walkers really are.
+The European calendar still includes many long distance walks including the Roubiax (France) 28 hour walk in which many European countries enter teams.
+On top of this, a number of countries have active Centurion Clubs which offer life-long membership for sub-24 hour 100 mile walk performances.

 Here in Australia, we also support the concept of ultra-distance walking and are pleased to provide these notes about training for the basic mainstay of the sport, namely the 100 mile event.
-In Australia, such Centurion events are generally held on a 400m track and are run under the auspices of the various State Race Walking Associations.
+In Australia, such Centurion events are generally held on a 400m track and are run under the auspices of the Australian Centurions Club.

 If you are thinking of entering such an event, then you need some serious planning and a total committment if you are to succeed.
 These notes are meant to provide some basic ideas on which you can build.
 Read on...

 When one talks of preparing for these endurance events, it is really a question of consistent daily training, previous experience, common sense and guts.
 From a time and distance standpoint, training is similar to that of a 50 km walker but the long distance walker must work on the elements unique to that sport